Les Nomades

 Les Nomades is a French restaurant in the Streeterville neighborhood of Chicago.
+It was announced by Mary Beth Liccioni that Les Nomades is closing after 32 years as of 10/20/2025.

 In its critique, the Michelin Guide notes the restaurant's "particularly interesting wine list."
 The owner is Mary Beth Liccioni, and Roland Liccioni is the chef de cuisine.
 Zagat rated the food 4.9 out of 5.

-Clientele
+Cuisine

-Milton Rosenberg dined at the restaurant.
+The Michelin Guide describes their food as "classical French cuisine", adding "Come dinnertime, diners look forward to a prix-fixe menu that allows them to choose between various courses, including an ahi tart, warming mushroom soup and sweet Grand Marnier soufflé."

 Dress code

 Les Nomades requires men to wear a suit or sport coat in the restaurant.

 Influence

 Classically trained chef Chris Nugent had a seven-year tenure at Les Nomades prior to opening prix fixe restaurant Goosefoot in Lincoln Square, Chicago.